bartrikers/jQueryUIDateTimePicker/README.md

 Some key-features:
 - select picker type (datepicker, timepicker, or datetimepicker)
-- set date and timeformat
+- set custom date/time format
-- set a year and/or time range
+- set a year range and/or time range
 - set a custom placeholder text
 - select several themes, including a Mendix based theme